 Zach Smith: (61:37) You got to break it down granularly, you can’t look at your overall average because your overall average is going to be skewed.
 You need to look at each source and then based upon each source Facebook, Instagram, Pinterest, Press, Cross Collaborations, Cashback, Affiliate Marketing, Influencer Marketing and then determine from there what you are willing to spend based upon that key number your EPV.
 Alright well this episode has been absolutely intense, I mean if you pay attention to this episode you literally have the formula for running Paid Media on your campaign and this is coming from the guy who spent millions eight figure millions of money on Paid Media to the tune of over $220 million raised now.
 So wow thanks for coming in Thomas and shared some of your knowledge here.

-Thomas Alvord: (62:23) And let me -- and I want to wrap it up here I’ll share just one last thing because I realize I fa
+Thomas Alvord: (62:23) And let me -- and I want to wrap it up here I’ll share just one last thing because I realize I failed to address it earlier.

 References and Resources